 What do they mean?
 Is one better than the other?
 Which form of hormones do we use at EvexiPEL?

-When we refer to a bioidentical hormone, we are talking about one that, chemically, is a replica of the hormones that the human body makes.
+When we refer to hormones that are bioidentical, we are talking about one that, chemically, is a replica of the hormones that the human body makes.

 This means that it is identical in its molecular make-up, shape, and structure to the hormones found in your body.

 When it comes to hormone replacement therapy and hormone levels, the structure of the hormones used is significant.
-Using bioidentical hormones that have the same structure as those found in your body guarantees the highest rate of successful, safe, and effective treatment.
+Using hormones that are both bioidentical, and have the same structure as those found in your body guarantees the highest rate of successful, safe, and effective treatment.

-Technically, any product sourced principally from an animal, plant, or mineral is considered natural.
-The product can come in the form of a pill, ground up, made into a cream, whatever.
+Technically, any product sourced from a plant or mineral is considered natural.
+This means the product can come in the form of a pill, powder, cream or other such forms.